Say-re/data-structures-algorithms/src/data-structures/singly-linked-lists/README.md

   - Previous head

 #### ***General functionality***
-> *When the shift method is called remove the first node (the head) from the singly linked list, reassign the previous head's next value as the new head, and return the previous head as the output for the method.
+> *When the shift method is called, remove the first node (the head) from the singly linked list, reassign the previous head's next value as the new head, and return the previous head as the output for the method.
 If no head is present (no nodes present), do nothing and return undefined.*

+### ***1.4 Unshift***

+#### Parameters
+  - val - new element to be added to linked list

+#### Return values
+  - Singly Linked List

+#### ***General functionality***
+> *When the unshift method is called, create a new Node instance from the value supplied, reassign the new node as the head of the singly linked list, make the previous head's node the 'next' value for the newly assigned head, increment the length of the list by 1, and return the singly linked list.
+If no head is present (no nodes present), set the passed value to be both the head and tail of the singly linked list and return the singly linked list.*